irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/04-organizing-your-analysis/README.md

     - Missing data coded with `NA`.
     - Censored data coded with `NA`, and also with `T` in added `censored` column.
     - Described in accompanying codebook.

+What characterizes the exploratory figures of an analysis?

+- Any relevant figures generated during exploration.
+- Quick, rough, unpolished.
+- Useful enough that you know what's going on.
+- Often not used in final report.
+- Reproducible.